junopark919/mini-project/investment-calculator/README.md

 ## Technologies Used

-- React
+- HTML
-- CSS Modules
+- CSS
+- JavaScript(with React)

 <br>